jeremiah-c-leary/hdl-component-manager/docs/source/theory_of_operation/hcm_configuration_file.rst

       }
     }

-The JSON file starts with a single key hash named **hcm**.
+The JSON file starts with a single hash key named **hcm**.
-This uniquiely identifies the information as belonging to HCM.
+This uniquely identifies the information as belonging to HCM.
 It contains five other keys: url, name, version, source_url, and manifest.

 The **url** key is the location of the component directory where this component has been published.